Skip to main content

 The Cue Modal

-Open the Cue dashboard to monitor and manage all automation activity.
+Open the Cue modal to monitor and manage all automation activity.
 Keyboard shortcut:

 • macOS: Option+Q